prtkgpt/questdb.io/docs/reference/api/rest.md

 ## /exec - Execute queries

-`/exec` compiles and executes the SQL query supplied as a paratmeter and returns a JSON response.
+`/exec` compiles and executes the SQL query supplied as a parameter and returns a JSON response.

 :::note